aws-samples/amazon-rekognition-virtual-proctor/README.md

 Using web-based applications, virtual proctoring platforms allow test takers to be virtually monitored by a human via the webcam on their computer.
 To increase the scale of the test taking and improve a human proctor’s ability to monitor students, virtual proctoring services are now implementing AI/ML to support the human proctor.

-Virtual Proctor is a solution that leverages Amazon Rekognition to show scalable way to online testing.
+Virtual Proctor is a solution that leverages Amazon Rekognition to show a scalable way to conduct online testing.

-It show how you can implement rules such as:
+It shows how you can implement rules such as:

 - Detecting objects of interest (such as mobile phone)
-- Detecting number of people
+- Detecting the number of people present
-- Recognizing the person who taking test
+- Recognizing the person who is taking a test
 - Detecting unsafe content (such as explicit adult content or violent content)

 You can also use [Amazon Rekognition Custom Labels](https://aws.amazon.com/rekognition/custom-labels-features/) to detect other custom objects of interest.